 - Details can be loaded in bulk via the import-export API.

-Another one of the best SQL monitoring tools on the list is Navicat Monitor that offers the monitoring of a wide range of database servers.
-Apart from SQL servers it also supports MySQL, MariaDB along with cloud databases like Amazon RDS, Amazon Aurora, Oracle Cloud, Google Cloud, and Microsoft Azure.
+Another one of the best SQL monitoring tools on the list is Navicat Monitor which offers the monitoring of a wide range of database servers.
+Apart from SQL servers it also supports MySQL, and MariaDB along with cloud databases like Amazon RDS, Amazon Aurora, Oracle Cloud, Google Cloud, and Microsoft Azure.

-Just like most of the Linux based server monitoring tools, the Navicat one is also server-based that can be accessed from anywhere using a web browser.
+Just like most of the Linux-based server monitoring tools, the Navicat one is also server-based that can be accessed from anywhere using a web browser.
 In technical language, the company called it agentless architecture.
 Furthermore, the software can be installed on some local computer or virtual machine and doesn’t need any special software to monitor the servers.